Differentiating frictionally locked asperities from kinematically coupled zones: Discussion

 Given those limitations of locking inversions using stick-slip binaries, it is reasonable to question the practical validity of this binary approximation. \citet{sherrill2024locating} set a transient (unlocked) zone between the locked zone $\dot s=0$ and the quasi-steady unlocked zone $\dot T=0$ and estimated the spatial pattern of those trinary phases.
-Even discounting the assumption of a specific slip pattern within the transient zone, their results are good touchstones to assess the validity of the binary approximation in the locking inversion.
-For the Nankai subduction zone, their results show that the slip pattern mostly fits the binary view of the conventional locking inversion.
-As long as for the Nankai subduction zone in the interseismic phases, the complementarity of slip and loading rates ($\dot s\dot T\simeq0$) would be a good approximation even practically\remove{.
-The Nankai seems to accept a simple binary interpretation}, although the seismogenic zone of slow earthquakes is sometimes interpreted as a transient zone between the stably creeping zone ($a-b>0$) and locked zone ($a-b<0$)~\citep{liu2007spontaneous,peng2010integrated}\remove{,}\add{.} \citet{sherrill2024locating} also infer transient zones of finite width in Cascadia, so the physical setting of slow earthquake seismogenesis may be tectonics-dependent.
+Even though a specific slip pattern is assumed within the transient zone in their analysis, their results are good touchstones to assess the validity of the binary approximation in the locking inversion.
+For the Nankai subduction zone, their results show that the current slip pattern mostly fits the binary view of the conventional locking inversion.
+As long as for the Nankai subduction zone in the interseismic phases, the complementarity of slip and loading rates ($\dot s\dot T\simeq0$) would be a good approximation even practically, although the seismogenic zone of slow earthquakes is sometimes interpreted as a transient zone between the stably creeping zone ($a-b>0$) and locked zone ($a-b<0$)~\citep{liu2007spontaneous,peng2010integrated}. \citet{sherrill2024locating} also infer transient zones of finite width in Cascadia, so the physical setting of slow earthquake seismogenesis may be tectonics- or timing-dependent.